liamwalsh1980/Milestone-Project-1/README.md

     - The form includes a name and email section to complete along with the choice of either a weekly or monthly subscription by selecting the relevant radio buttons.
 * The error message 'please fill in this field' will appear if the form isn't completed fully.
 * A sub header 'What to expect now' and paragraph to read after completing the form.
-* A 'Thank you' image below the paragraph which I feel is a nice touch to finish the users experience on the site as they subscribe.
+* A 'Autism is my Superpower' image below the paragraph which I feel is a nice touch to finish the users experience on the site as they subscribe.
 * External link logos to three charities.

 [Back to top ⇧](#embrace-autism)